Table of Contents

 Properties are available across categories – from apartments and villas, to plots and agricultural land.
 While some of the high priced locations across the state’s capital Dehradun and the tourist destination of Mussoorie offer small-sized two-bedroom apartments in the range of Rs 6,000-6,500 per sq ft, plots are also available in the range of Rs 30,000-35,000 per sq yard.
 A villa or a plotted development, will be priced from Rs 50 lakhs to as high as Rs 10-12 crores.

 “The entire region has developed as a residential-cum-vacation destination, with options for all kinds of buyers.
 New-age buyers who can spend on a second home with their high disposable incomes, are particularly attracted to this region,” says Pranav Sahini, a Mussoorie-based real estate broker.

 Developing and established areas have seen a steady appreciation in property prices across categories, except land.
 Delhi-based resident KK Gaur, who invested in a plotted development on Sahastradhara Road, in Dehradun, says, “I have witnessed an appreciation of more than three times, over the past two to three years.”
-According to brokers in the region, Mussoorie has seen the biggest jump in process over the past two years, due to the rise of the hospitality and tourism industries.
+According to brokers in the region, property rates in Mussoorie have seen the biggest jump over the past two years, due to the rise of the hospitality and tourism industries.